mapping your sacred biography

 My preparation and the birth hormones in my body carried me through the event physically intact.
 But my mind held onto lasting feelings of abandonment, betrayal, anger, guilt, embarrassment, and unworthiness.
 I ruminated on why the midwife hadn’t been there.
 What had held her up from arriving on time?
 Didn’t she care about me?
 Was I unworthy of care?
 Did I have Karmic ties with her that were playing out past-life conflicts?
 Didn’t I deserve to have support during birth?
 Did I do something wrong?

-Eventually, I learned to notice trauma surfacing in real-time, and I developed my own methods for addressing them using the Sacred Self-Healing Method.
-Trauma healing is never really finished, and now when it surfaces, I use a combination of EFT, EMDR, sound healing, and forgiveness to address the packets of energetic trauma that arise in my body or mind.
-And so, this 11-year cycle was about using my intelligence to bring healing to negative thought patterns, and choosing healing instead of staying in the trauma response.
+Eventually, I learned to notice trauma surfacing in real-time, and I developed my own methods for addressing it using the Sacred Self-Healing Method.
+Trauma healing is never really finished, and now, when it surfaces, I use a combination of EFT, EMDR, sound healing, and forgiveness to address the packets of energetic trauma that arise in my body or mind.
+And so, this 11-year cycle was about using my intelligence to bring healing to negative thought patterns and choosing healing instead of staying in the trauma response.

 My identity as a mom morphed to being a caregiver